tylerbutler/tylerbutler.com/content/png2019/_index.md

 We'll take a prop plane -- possibly something like a [Twin Otter][] -- to the village where I grew up, Likan, which is in the East Sepik province.
 You won't find it on a map, but it's there.
 I promise.

-While in Likan, we'll spend time in the river running next to my village, talk and interact with the folks in the village, and get a taste for life in the jungles of PNG!
+While in Likan, we'll spend time in the river running next to my village, talk and hang out with the folks in the village, and get a taste for life in the jungles of PNG!
 Oh, and I plan to get as much video footage of the village as my hard drive can store!

 From Likan, we'll take a river canoe to another village, Yar.
 That's where the dedication will be held, but there is no airstrip there so we'll get to ride the river! **This is a truly one-of-a-kind experience!**